JEP draft: Code reflection (Incubator)

 with the lambda expression, which returns an optional instance of

 Quoted<JavaOp.LambdaOp>.
-From the Quoted instance we can obtain the root
+From the Quoted instance we can obtain the code

-code element that models the lambda expression.
-In addition, we can obtain a
+model, a code element that models the lambda expression.
+In addition, we can

-mapping of run time values to items in the code model that model final, or
+obtain a mapping of run time values to items in the code model that model final,

 Code Models

-The code reflection API supports representing the data structures of a code model, code elements for modeling Java language constructs and behavior, traversing code models, building code models, and transforming code models.
+Code reflection supports representing the data structures of a code model, code elements for modeling Java language constructs and behavior, traversing code models, building code models, and transforming code models.
 We shall explain with further examples.

 Traversing code models